How to Safely Use Lavender to Help Your Little One Sleep

 how to safely use lavender to help your baby or toddler sleep soundly

-Is Lavender Essential Oils Safe for Babies?
+Is Lavender Essential Oil Safe for Babies?

-Sleep Patterns and Circadian Rhythms
+Sleep Patterns and the Circadian Rhythm

-Adding a lavender sleep spray, bath salt or essential oil to the bath routine can make this cue even more powerful.
+Adding a lavender sleep spray, bath salt, or essential oil to the bath routine can make this cue even more powerful.
 The lovely herb has a long reputation for promoting relaxation, calm moods, and better sleep.
-Science even backs it up!
-One scientific study showed lavender was as effective against general anxiety disorder as medication (source).
-Others show that lavender can alleviate PTSD and postnatal depression.

 We can all appreciate pleasant smells, but lavender’s ability to calm and soothe isn’t just because of its flowery scent.
 The smell of cookies in the oven; simmering stews; fresh roses.
 We all have scents that strike a certain chord, and it’s because smell has a powerful tie to memory and emotions.